fmrico/rep/rep-XXXX.rst

     od --> bf
   </div>

-* If more than one mocap systems coexist at the same time, there will be a parent frame ``mocap`` whose childrens are each mocap system and the other frames.
+* If more than one mocap system coexists simultaneously, there will be a parent frame ``mocap`` whose children are each mocap system and the other frames.
 For example:

 .. raw:: html